-In wasn’t until we were nearly approaching graduation in 2007 that we actually met.
+It wasn’t until we were nearly approaching graduation in 2007 that we actually met.
 In such a small program everybody knew each other.
 Won lived on campus and was very popular but I rarely left my studio.
 Her work, what might look like cosmic universes, dealt with the relationships between people.
 My own pieces dealt with material and language, semiotics.
-Our meeting, over a few short months, quickly evolved and within a few months we found ourselves moving to Philadelphia.
-Jobs, residencies, and many other opportunities took us abroad over the next 7 years but we kept coming home to Philadelphia.
+Our meeting over a few short months quickly evolved and within a few months we found ourselves moving to Philadelphia.
+Jobs, residencies, and many other opportunities took us abroad over the next seven years but we kept coming back to the city.
 We bought a house in the city, married in 2010, and finally settled in 2014 after growing tired of traveling.

-The experience of being entrusted many with so many objects and stories has been a truly humbling experience.
-The people herein whom we met over the last two years are now amongst our closest friends.
+The experience of being entrusted with so many objects and stories has been a truly humbling experience.
+The people herein whom we met over the last two years are now among our closest friends.
 We truly thank them for being part of this project.

 We would especially like to thank the following people for helping us to raise awareness of the project and collect objects: Craig Kaplan, Samantha Melamed, Hiroe Hanazono, Miss Joy, and Marie Elcin.